-Calculators must be: Calculators must not: of a size suitable for use on the desk; o either battery or solar powered; o free of lids, cases and covers which have printed instructions or formulas. be designed or adapted to offer any of these facilities: - language translators; symbolic algebra manipulation; symbolic differentiation or integration; communication with other machines or the internet; The candidate is responsible for the following: be borrowed from another candidate during an examination for any reason; the calculator's power supply; the calculator's working condition; clearing anything stored in the calculator. have retrievable information stored in them - this includes: databanks; dictionaries; mathematical formulas; text.
+Calculators must not:

-- A fault in a calculator will not be considered as justifying the giving of any special consideration. - Calculator cases, instruction leaflets or formulae printed on the lid of cover of calculators must not be in the possession of candidates during the examination. - Calculators must not be borrowed from other candidates during an examination for any reason.
+- be designed or adapted to offer any of these facilities: - - language translators; - symbolic algebra manipulation; - o symbolic differentiation or integration; - communication with other machines or the internet; - be borrowed from another candidate during an examination for any reason; - have retrievable information stored in them this includes: - o databanks; - o dictionaries; - o mathematical formulas; - o text. - A fault in a calculator will not be considered as justifying the giving of any special consideration. - Calculator cases, instruction leaflets or formulae printed on the lid of cover of calculators must not be in the possession of candidates during the examination. - Calculators must not be borrowed from other candidates during an examination for any reason.
 The invigilator may provide a replacement calculator if available. - Programmable calculators may be used, but no prepared programmes may be taken into the examination room.